Selling a Property

 BHW Conveyancing is part of BHW Solicitors Limited, which is one of the leading property law firms in Leicestershire and the wider East Midlands.
 BHW is a top ranked real estate firm in the East Midlands by the Legal 500, as well as being ranked in the Chambers & Partners legal industry guide.

 We hold the Conveyancing Quality Scheme (CQS) accreditation and have been awarded the Lexcel quality standard by the Law Society.
-This recognises our impeccable standards of competence, risk management and client care practices.
+This recognises our impeccable standards of competence, risk management and client care practices as conveyancing experts.

 Related articles & guides

-It is highly recommended that you instruct a conveyancing solicitor even if you are just selling your house, and if you have a mortgage on the property your lender will likely require it.
+It is highly recommended that you instruct a local conveyancing solicitor like BHW even if you are just selling your house, and if you have a mortgage on the property your lender will likely require it.
+It’s also key that you are aware of the legal stages of selling a house, how searches are conducted and issues like who is responsible for any repairs before selling.

 However, you do not strictly need to hire a solicitor if you are just selling your house.
-You should bear in mind that there are a number of legal administrative procedures that need to be followed, such as drafting the sales contract, approving the Transfer Deed, and changing titles through the Land Registry, as well as ensuring the sale goes through legally and on the terms expected.
+You should bear in mind that there are a number of legal administrative procedures throughout the process of selling a house that need to be followed, such as drafting the sales contract, approving the Transfer Deed, and changing titles through the Land Registry, as well as ensuring the sale goes through legally and on the terms expected.
 If you don’t understand the process or have little experience with selling a property, not having a solicitor will likely give you a headache.

 Selling a home without a solicitor will be complex, there is a lot of legal jargon involved and if you are not certain about the documents required or the process, you could run into some problems and delays which may ultimately frustrate your buyer enough for them to pull out of the purchase.
 It is also worth considering that conveyancing solicitors are required to hold appropriate professional indemnity insurance and are reportable to the Legal Ombudsman, giving you means for recourse if any aspect of your sale is not handled correctly.

-The average cost of conveyancing solicitor’s fees when selling a property can range between £500- £2000 depending upon the sale price and the circumstances involved.
+How much solicitors charge to sell a house can range between £500- £2000 depending upon the sale price and the circumstances involved.
 Usually, solicitors offer a fixed fee service based on the information available at the outset, so you have an idea of how much the overall process will cost.
 However, this will assume that legalities were correctly dealt with when you originally purchased the property and any additional work to rectify issues found may be subject to additional fees.

 When you’re selling your home, you should notify your mortgage lender.
 You will need to know what the outstanding mortgage balance is, and whether you will need to pay any penalties for leaving a fixed-term mortgage earlier than the end date for instance.